elatov/elatov.github.io/_posts/2013-09-11-combine-vobsub-subidx-format-subtitles-single-subrip-srt-format-file.md

 ### Use **srttool** to Adjust the Time of the Subtitles Inside an SRT file

-Now that we know the duration of the first movie, let&#8217;s adjust the times in the second **SRT** file by adding the duration of the first one.
+Now that we know the duration of the first movie, let's adjust the times in the second **SRT** file by adding the duration of the first one.
 Here is the command for that:

     $ srttool -d 3728 -i file2.srt -o file2-adjusted.srt